mikepk/botocore/docs/source/reference/services/servicecatalog.rst

           - **UpdatedTime** *(datetime) --*

-            The time when the record for the ProvisionedProduct object was last updated.
+            The time when the record was last updated.

           - **ProvisionedProductType** *(string) --*

-            The type of the ProvisionedProduct object.
+            The type of provisioned product.
+The supported value is ``CFN_STACK`` .